Support our work by becoming our Patron! Learn More

-Standards of cleaning for Hotel Housekeeping Department
+Standards of cleaning for the Hotel Housekeeping Department

-In order to maintain the standards that keep guests coming back, the hotel housekeeping department or the room attendants should follow a series of detailed procedures and cleaning practices.
+To maintain the standards that keep guests coming back, the hotel housekeeping department or the room attendants should follow a series of detailed procedures and cleaning practices.

-A Systematic approach can save energy, time, money and also increase the guest satisfaction level.
-The hotel's room cleaning procedure should not only the quality of service to the guest but also ensure efficiency and satisfaction for the housekeeping staff who is performing such tasks.
+A Systematic approach can save energy, time, and money and also increase the guest satisfaction level.
+The hotel’s room cleaning procedure should not only the quality of service to the guest but also ensure efficiency and satisfaction for the housekeeping staff who is performing such tasks.

-The sequence of room cleaning should always consist of 1) Preparation, 2) Actual Cleaning and 3) Final Check.
+The sequence of room cleaning should always consist of 1) Preparation, 2) Actual Cleaning, and 3) Final Check.
 The housekeeping floor supervisors should perform a detailed final check before releasing the rooms for arrivals because this is an integral part of the guest room cleaning.

 Depending on the purpose of the area & surfaces to be cleaned, various standards of cleaning may be imposed.
-Once a standard has been established, there should be strict adherence to the cleaning methods required, & efficient training & supervision is called for.
+Once a standard has been established, there should be strict adherence to the cleaning methods required, & efficient training & supervision are called for.

 Physically clean: